Data-Science-in-Mechanical-Engineering/Contextual-GoSafe/README.rst

 ====================================

-This code is build upon the SafeOpt repository from https://github.com/befelix/SafeOpt.
-It implements Contextual GoSafe, an extension of [1]_ based on particle swarms, as proposed by [2]_, which can be applied for general high dimensional tasks.
+This repository is the official implementation accompanying the paper "GoSafeCon: Contextual Safe Learning of Global Optima" by Bhavya Sukhija, Matteo Turchetta, David Lindner, Andreas Krause, Sebastian Trimpe, and Dominik Baumann.
+It builds upon the SafeOpt code provided at https://github.com/befelix/SafeOpt.
+GoSafeCon is an extension of [1]_ based on particle swarms, as proposed by [2]_, which can be applied for general high dimensional tasks.

 ..
 [1] D.Baumann, A.Marco, M.Turchetta, S.Trimpe,